woocommerce/woocommerce/readme.txt

 WooCommerce works with any theme, including the default WordPress themes Twenty Ten, Twenty Eleven and Twenty Twelve.
 If you need help getting your theme working nicely with WooCommerce please read our [theming docs](http://docs.woothemes.com/document/third-party-custom-theme-compatibility/) to discover your options.

-If you're ooking for a tailored WordPress eCommmerce theme designed specifically to be used with WooCommerce be sure to browse the official [WooCommerce Themes](http://www.woothemes.com/product-category/themes/woocommerce/).
+If you're looking for a tailored WordPress eCommerce theme designed specifically to be used with WooCommerce be sure to browse the official [WooCommerce Themes](http://www.woothemes.com/product-category/themes/woocommerce/).
 Also check out our free themes, [Mystile](http://www.woothemes.com/products/mystile/), [Artificer](http://www.woothemes.com/products/artificer/) and [Wootique](http://www.woothemes.com/products/wootique/).

 = FEATURES =
 Whether you're operating a superstore selling thousands of products, or a just a sole trader selling hand made arts and crafts WooCommerce has you covered.
 You can read all about WooCommerce' features on the [WooCommerce website](http://www.woothemes.com/woocommerce/ "WooCommerce: An open-source eCommerce plugin for WordPress").